tsukashu/tsukashu/README.md

-- 👋 Hi, I’m @tsukashu
+- 👋 Hi, I’m @tsukashu. \(*^_^*)/
 - 👀 I’m interested in ...
+Anything I feel interested.
 - 🌱 I’m currently learning ...
+Basic skills.
+Include Github.
 - 💞️ I’m looking to collaborate on ...
+OSS, in some way.
 - 📫 How to reach me ...
+However you like!!

 <!---
 tsukashu/tsukashu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.